marvestt/online-classroom/README.md

 ![](images/teacher-signup.gif)

 <br>
-Users can register their account as a teacher, which will give them access to classroom creation and they will be able to join other classrooms as teachers.
+Users may register their account as a teacher, which will give them access to classroom creation and they will be able to join other classrooms as teachers.
 <br>

 <a name="creating-classroom"/>